14. Interfacing compiled code (**)#

 In the current chapter, we will demonstrate that R works very well as a user-friendly interface to compiled code.

-From now on, we take for granted that our environment can successfully build a source package with C code, as mentioned in Section 7.3.1.2.
-In particular, W****ws and m**OS should have, respectively, RTools and Xcode installed.
+We assume some knowledge of the C language; see [38].
+The reader can skip this chapter now and return to it later: the remaining material is not contingent on the current one.
+Otherwise, from now on, we take for granted that our environment can successfully build a source package with C code, as mentioned in Section 7.3.1.2.
+In particular, Wi***ws and m**OS users should install, respectively, RTools and Xcode.

 Note

-To avoid ambiguity, in the main text, calls to C functions will be prefixed with “C::”; e.g., C::spanish_inquisition().
+To avoid ambiguity, in the main text, calls to C functions will be denoted by the “C::” prefix, e.g., C::spanish_inquisition().

 Perhaps the most versatile way to interact with portable C code is via standalone R packages.
 For the purpose of the current chapter, we created a demo project available at https://github.com/gagolews/cpackagedemo.